Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

 We are assuming that the structure of the restricted discrimination parameters $\ve{a}^*_j$ and also the multivariate Gaussian process $\mgp^*(s)$ will be informed by expert opinion through direct involvement of researchers in the area of application and/or through consulting the academic literature in that area.

 Doing this not only allows our model to be identifiable, but it also allows us to obtain interpretable latent factors which are practically useful to researchers in the field under consideration.

-\subsection{Matrix Form of the Auxiliary Variables}
+\subsection{Matrix form of the auxiliary variables}

-Expressing the terms in our model at the individual level as above (and in \eq \ref{eq:def_auxiliary_marginal_restr}) is convenient for understanding the various components; however, in the sequel, we will use the matrix form of our model in order to define the likelihood function (\se \ref{sub:likelihood_function}) and later derive the conditional distributions of the posterior (\se \ref{sec:inference_using_markov_chain_monte_carlo}).
+Expressing the terms in our model at the individual level as above, and in \eq \eqref{spifa_eq:def_auxiliary_marginal_restr}, is convenient for understanding the various components.
+However, in the following, we will use the matrix form of our model in order to define the likelihood function in \se \ref{spifa_sub:likelihood_function} and later derive the conditional posterior distributions in the \sm{} \citep[\se S2]{chacon-montalvan2025supplement}.

 Before proceeding with the matrix form of our model, we introduce some further notational conventions.
 Let $\rve{\alpha}(s)$ be a $q$-variate random variable at spatial location $s$.
 Then if $\ve{s} = (s_1, s_2, \dots, s_n)^\tr$ is a set of locations, we will define the $q$-vector $\rve{\alpha}_i = \rve{\alpha}(s_i) = (\rv{\alpha}_1(s_i), \dots, \rv{\alpha}_q(s_i))^\tr$ and the $n$-vector $\rve{\alpha}_{[j]} = \rve{\alpha}_{j}(\ve{s}) = (\alpha_j(s_1), \dots, \alpha_j(s_n))^\tr$.